ResearchObject/packaging_data_with_ro-crate/episodes/08-contextual-entities.md

 :::::::::::::::::::::::::::::::::::::::: keypoints
 - Contextual entities are not considered part of the crate’s file structure
 - Instruments, software, and projects can be described as contextual entities
-- Cntextual entities can provide provenance about data capture and processing
+- Contextual entities can provide provenance about data capture and processing
 ::::::::::::::::::::::::::::::::::::::::::::::::::